 8 Ways To Discover a Foreign Foreign City On Your Own

-1. Contact some Couchsurfers of the region.
-Ask them to show you around or just ask them for some tips
+1. Contact some Couchsurfers if they can show you around or give you some insider tips

 Do you know the platform Couchsurfing?

-I use Couchsurfing to get to know the lifestyle habits of the locals better.
-Couchsurfing is also a good alternative in order to immerse in a less touristic way in a different culture.
-On this platform, you can create an account and search for „Couschsurfers“ from certain regions.
+I use Couchsurfing to get to know the lifestyle of the locals better.
+Couchsurfing is a great way to immerse in a less touristic way in a different culture.
+On this platform, you can create an account and search for Couschsurfers from certain regions.